Is your company spending too much on print? Useful tips for budget cuts

 In this article, I’ll walk you through hard-to-believe printing costs statistics and how you can reduce them for your company.
 Once you calculate how many resources go into everything-print, you’ll notice that it’s not only money that gets wasted; but also time and effort that could be used for doing actual work.

 Stick around if you want to learn more about this subject, and read about actionable tips for reducing printing costs.
-The solution might be closer to you and easier to implement than you’d think.
+Stick around if you want to learn more about this subject, and read about actionable tips for reducing printing costs.
+The solution might be as obvious as using a QR code generator and easier to implement than you’d think.

 Surprising statistics about printing costs